hkdb/SSHshare/README.md

-# SSHshare v0.1.3
+# SSHshare v0.2.0
 **maintained by:** hkdb \<<hkdb@3df.io>\><br />

 ![SSHshare](SSHshare-icon.png)

 ## Description
 ---
-A GTK+ GUI Application written in Python that simplifies encrypting and decrypting text files with [ssh-vault](https://ssh-vault.com) to share with others
+A GUI Application written in Go, Javascript, and HTML5 that simplifies encrypting and decrypting text files with [ssh-vault](https://ssh-vault.com) to share with others

 ## Concept
 ---
 A while back, I discovered this awesome piece of software called [ssh-vault](https://ssh-vault.com) that allows you to encrypt and decrypt text, photos, and pdf files with ssh keys.
 I found this to be the most user friendly (NON-CLOUD) way to share passwords and sensitive information between my team members.
 However, as technical as some of my team members are, not all of them are comfortable with CLI so I decided to whip this GUI front-end up so that they are more comfortable with using this solution to share information securely.

+### From Python to Go

+This was originally written in Python and GTK3 which is great when running on Linux and Mac but not so much for Windows.
+I wanted something that was truly cross platform and easy to distribute so I ended up with HTML/JS (UI) and [Go](https://golang.org) (logic) with [zserge/webview](https://github.com/zserge/webview) (go/webview 2-way bindings), [sqweek/dialog](https://github.com/sqweek/dialog) (cross-platform native dialogs), and [skratchdot/open-golang](https://github.com/skratchdot/open-golang) (open resources with default applications across Win/Lin/Mac).

 ## Change Log
 ---

+#### May XXth, 2020 - v0.2.0 Released

+- Porte to Go/Webview

 #### MAY 10th, 2019 - v0.1.3 Released

 - Platform detection fixed for Linux systems that returns "Linux2"